defencedigital/moduk-service-manual/src/your-community/software-development.md

 We discuss things like software development tools available in Defence, building secure software and best practices.

-To join, send an email to: [UKStratComDD-Foundry-DSO-Engage@mod.gov.uk](mailto:UKStratComDD-Foundry-DSO-Engage@mod.gov.uk).
+Using your Ministry of Defence email, send a message to: [UKStratComDD-Foundry-DSO-Engage@mod.gov.uk](mailto:UKStratComDD-Foundry-DSO-Engage@mod.gov.uk).

 {{ component('inset-text', {
   html: 'In community calls, only share OFFICIAL information. <a href="/security-classifications/">Find out about security classifications</a>.'